OpenSecEd/OpenSecEd-doc/README.md

-Documentation of the Open Security Education project
+Documentation of the Open Security Education Project
 ===============================================================================

 - Goals